RaviVendraminideAlmeida/RaviVendraminideAlmeida/README.md

 # Ravi
 Coding stuff since 2020.
-Somestimes I like to build stuff from scratch.
+Somestimes I like to build things from scratch.